Rudxain/xorsum/README.md

 # Algorithm
 It uses the [XOR-cipher](https://en.wikipedia.org/wiki/XOR_cipher) to compute a [checksum](https://en.wikipedia.org/wiki/Checksum) digest.
 Basically, it splits the data in chunks whose length is the same as the digest size (padding with 0), and `XOR`s all chunks between each other into a new chunk that's used as output.

-This isn't a [hash function](https://en.m.wikipedia.org/wiki/Hash_function), because it lacks the [Avalanche Effect](https://en.wikipedia.org/wiki/Avalanche_effect).
-Flipping 1 input bit flips 1 output bit.
+This isn't a [hash function](https://en.wikipedia.org/wiki/Hash_function).
+It lacks the [Avalanche Effect](https://en.wikipedia.org/wiki/Avalanche_effect), because flipping 1 input bit flips 1 output bit.

 # Program
 The digest size is 64bit (8Byte) by default, but can be set to any valid `usize` value with the `--length` option.
 The [initialization-vector](https://en.wikipedia.org/wiki/Initialization_vector) is hardcoded to be 0.